 Once each year, you can change health plans during a specific time called "Open Enrollment."
 Illinois Client Enrollment Services (CES) will send you an open enrollment letter approximately 60 days prior to your anniversary date.
-Your anniversary date is one year from your health plan start date.
-You will have 60 days during your open enrollment to make a one plan switch by calling CES at 1-877-912-8880.
-You can also switch plans online by going to https://enrollhfs.illinois.gov.
+Your anniversary date is one year from your health plan start date and it is included in the open enrollment letter.
+You will have until your anniversary date to change health plans.
+You can switch plans by calling CES at 877-912-8880 or by going online https://enrollhfs.illinois.gov.
 If you do not want to switch plans, you do not need to do anything and you will remain with CountyCare.